Contents

 Style Accent.

-Skylights can impact a house’s interior design like no other component, adding an unforeseen punch in stairs or office or by offering a focal point in living rooms and kitchens.
+Skylights can impact a home’s interior design like no other component, adding an unexpected punch in stairways or home offices or by offering a focal point in living spaces and kitchens.

 Constant Light vs. Windows’ Light.